 - This one’s completely free: check out what your local library offers.
 Many libraries have free classes, special speakers, movie showings, and book clubs.
 But often you can also find unusual offerings such as speaking a foreign language for travelers, taking great photos with your phone, or how to start writing your memoir.

 - Attend a local outdoor concert.
-Many cities have free or low-cost concerts especially in the summer.
+Many cities have free or low-cost concerts, especially in the summer.
 Although depending on where you live, outdoor concerts might be held in spring or autumn instead (or winter if you’re down under!).

 - Visit a local museum.
 If you don’t know of any local museums, do some research and visit the closest museum you can find.
 You might be bored to tears – or you might be pleasantly surprised.
 Either way, if you end the trip with your favorite fast-food dinner and conversation with each other, it’s a win.

 - Go see a play at a local theater or college or even a high school production.
 These plays and shows are really inexpensive compared to professional shows.
-Plus, you’re supporting the local community, local youth, and enjoy a more intimate setting.
+Plus, you’re supporting the local community, local youth, and enjoying a more intimate setting.

 - Cook a new recipe together.
 You can find something in one of your cookbooks, online, or even using a video that walks you through all the steps.
 This is a great way to try a new cuisine such as Indian or Brazilian, because if you hate it at least you haven’t spent as much as at a restaurant!!